tdilauro/Simplified-wiki/CommonDataModel.md

 ## `Collection`

+A collection represents a set of books that are being made available through a given set of credentials.

+TODO

 ## `LicensePool`

 A LicensePool is a group of licenses granting access to one particular Work.
 If a Work is not associated with a LicensePool, patrons will not be able to check it out.
 In some cases, usually involving open-access LicensePools, there may be more than one LicensePool associated with the same Work; if this happens, the LicensePool which provides the highest-quality version of the book will take precedence.
 Each LicensePool: